Selling a House As-Is: Pros, Cons, and How to Get a Fair Price

 Getting ready for a traditional home sale can take as little as six weeks, but often the preparation process takes much longer.
 Selling as-is can allow you to get your home listed on the market faster.

-As of November 2024, listed properties were on the market for 32 days, according to recent data from the National Association of Realtors (NAR).
+Meanwhile, the average time from listing to contract signing is 33 days, based on the National Association of Realtors (NAR)’s September 2025 Realtors Confidence Index Survey.
 Depending on the market and the condition of your home, full home preparations could take longer than finding a buyer.
 If selling fast is the goal, selling as-is may be one way to achieve it.

 Attract a cash buyer